wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 # +required List of endpoints to create
 endpoints:
   # +required Unique name for the endpoint.
-(This name will be used when generating the managed API)
+  # This name will be used when generating the managed API
 - name: Greeting Service
   # +required Numeric port value that gets exposed via this endpoint
   port: 9090
   # +required Type of the traffic this endpoint is accepting.
-Example: REST, GraphQL, etc.
-  # Allowed values: REST, GraphQL, GRPC, UDP, TCP
+  # Allowed values: REST, GraphQL, GRPC, UDP, TCP, WS.
   type: REST
   # +optional Network level visibility of this endpoint.
 Defaults to Public
   # Accepted values: Project|Organization|Public.
   networkVisibility: Project
   # +optional Context (base path) of the API that is exposed via this endpoint.
-  # This is mandatory if the endpoint type is set to REST or GraphQL.
+  # This is mandatory if the endpoint type is set to REST, GraphQL or WS.
   context: /greeting
   # +optional Path to the schema definition file.
 Defaults to wild card route if not provided
-  # This is only applicable to REST endpoint types.
+  # This is only applicable to REST and WS endpoint types.
   # The path should be relative to the docker context.
   schemaFilePath: greeting_openapi.yaml
 ```